Data Types

 }

-Example #6: Creating HLS audio with real-time encoding
+Example #6: Creating HLS audio with real-time transcoding

-Real-time encoding allows you to return HLS manifests (.m3u8 files) while they're being transcoded.
+Real-time transcoding allows you to return HLS manifests (.m3u8 files) while they're being transcoded, rather than having to wait for the full transcode job to complete.

-To create HTTP Live Streaming (HLS) audio with real-time encoding:
+To create HTTP Live Streaming (HLS) audio with real-time transcoding:

 1